PopovMP/html-ast/README.md

 const ast = parse(html);
 ```

-When the above code HTML string is parsed to a DOM object, the result is:
+When the HTML string is parsed to a DOM object, the result is:
 ```json
 {
   "tagName": "document",